 Customer insights are essential for any business.
 Without them, how would you know what your customers want?
 And how could you improve your offer?
 Written feedback is usually the most important source of information to know customers’ exact thoughts and feelings about a service or product.

-However, due to the difficulty of extracting meaningful information from text at a large scale, many companies ignore it.
+However, due to the difficulty of extracting meaningful information from a text at a large scale, many companies ignore it.
 The good news is that you can remove this roadblock by using AI.
-You can better analyze unstructured data such as qualitative, written feedback and use it to improve your business.
+You can better analyze unstructured data such as qualitative, and written feedback and use it to improve your business.

 This guide will discuss what quantitative and qualitative customer feedback is, why it is important, how to process and analyze survey responses, and how to act on the feedback.